Department of Linguistics

 LIN 435 Advanced Interpreting and Practicum I

 This capstone course requires completion of the student's professional interpreting portfolio and a 120-hour supervised practicum.
 Students will demonstrate competence interpreting a range of dialects and registers of ASL and English produced by both children and adults and will journal their assignments with a focus upon Demand-Control Schema, analysis of the interpreting process, and ethical considerations.
 Students may take this course for up to 12 credits.
 Each credit beyond six adds 15 hours of practicum.
-Prerequisites: LIN 332, 333, 334, 410 (completed or concurrent), and rating of 3 or better on the ASLA or ASLPI and permission of instructor.
+Prerequisites: LIN 332, 333, 334, 410 (completed or concurrent), a passing grade on the NIC Knowledge Exam, a rating of 3 or better on the ASLA or ASLPI, and permission of instructor.
 Cr 6-12.

 LIN 436 Practicum II